tfevre/td_erc20_101/README.md

 This project was created for a workshop at ESILV.
 The deposit and all information about it can be found here :
 https://github.com/l-henri/erc20-101

-I did not comment my code on purpose because you can find the breakdown of it below.
+I did not comment my code directly in contracts on purpose because you can find the breakdown of it below.
 I guarantee on my honor that this work is entirely personal.